Hackers demand $70 million to end biggest ransomware attack on record - CBS News - Bioreports

 CEO Fred Voccola of the breached software company, Kaseya, estimated the victim number in the low thousands, mostly small businesses like “dental practices, architecture firms, plastic surgery centers, libraries, things like that.”

+The company said Monday in a notice posted on its website that it “has unfortunately been the victim of a sophisticated cyberattack.”

-Voccola said in an interview that only between 50-60 of the company’s 37,000 customers were compromised.
+Voccola said in an interview that only 50 to 60 of the company’s 37,000 customers were compromised.
 But 70% were managed service providers who use the company’s hacked VSA software to manage multiple customers.
 It automates the installation of software and security updates and manages backups and other vital tasks.

 Strategic timing

-Note: Correction: This article has been updated to correct the source of a statistic on ransomware attacks.
-The correct source is Cybersecurity Ventures.